 The American Samoa longline continuous economic data collection program started in 2006, the same time as the Pacific Islands Regional Office (PIRO) started their observer program in the fishery.
 Fisher participation in the economic data collection program is voluntary.
 Similar to the Hawaii longline fisheries continuous economic data collection program, the American Samoa continuous economic data collection obtains information on the fishery via a form requesting data on 10 variable cost items common to American Samoa longline trip expenditures, excluding labor costs.
 For the main cost items, including diesel fuel, engine oil, and bait, information is collected on unit price, quantity used, and total cost.
 For other items, such as gear, provisions, and communications, information is collected on total cost only.
 Often it was difficult for observers to collect trip cost data when vessels were operated by hired captains.
-In an effort to increase the number of observer data by traveling to American Samoa to conduct inperson interviews of owners or agents starting in 2012.
-The details of the data collection program were descripted in the NOAA tech memo (Pan, 2018, in review).
+In an effort to increase the number of observations for the economic data collection program, PIFSC economists began to supplement observer data by traveling to American Samoa to conduct inperson interviews of owners or agents starting in 2012.
+The details of the data collection program were descripted in the NOAA tech memo (Pan 2018, in review).